 This is an updated version of a blog post published on August 4, 2016.

 An increasing number of schools now see the value of using high-quality maths textbooks to support teacher subject knowledge and pupil learning.

-Interest in maths textbook fell out of fashion in the 1970s.
-The renewed interest is largely the result of a paper from Tim Oates — ‘Why Textbooks Count.’
+Interest in maths textbooks fell out of fashion in the 1970s.
+The renewed interest is largely the result of a report from Tim Oates, called Why Textbooks Count.

-Watch the talk in full below.
+Watch the talk in full:

 Tim Oates' research into high-performing education systems and use of textbooks

 Having examined the issue, Oates concludes that using high-quality textbooks is key to ensuring schools in England teach maths to a standard that matches those countries that top the international league tables.

 Boost your teaching confidence with the latest musings on pedagogy, classroom management, and teacher mental health.

 You’re part of a growing community.
 Get smart implementation advice and hear inspiring maths mastery stories from teachers just like you.